 FAQ : The Experience of Preserve Elk Hunting

 Do you want the experience of a lifetime?
-There should never be apprehension about booking a hunt on a high fence ranch and we would like to address the questions you might have with this list of answers.
+There should never be apprehension about booking a hunt on a hunting preserve ranch.
+We would like to address some questions you might have with this list of answers.

 What is the hunting method on White Peaks Ranch?

 Our primary hunting method is spot and stalk.
-During the rut, we use calling techniques, ground blind, and waterhole setups as well.
+During the rut, we use calling techniques, decoys, and waterhole setups as well.

-What is the difference between a hunting preserve and wild hunting?
+What is the difference between a hunting preserve and public land hunting?

-With current state management programs, elk herd numbers and trophy quality are declining drastically.
+With current state management programs, elk herd numbers are declining drastically.
 The years of shooting a 6×6 bull every year with an over-the-counter permit are almost forgotten in today’s hunting world.
 White Peaks Ranch provides the same quality hunting experience you will find in the wild, with two differences.
 You WILL see more elk, and you WILL take a trophy home.
 We guarantee it!
+We have the ability.

 How many acres will I be hunting on?

-How do I know this is a real elk outfitter in Utah?
+How do I know this is a real and accredited elk outfitter?

 Please view the Elk Hunting organization website to see elk outfitters in our area and more information. http://www.elk-hunting.org/

-How easy or hard is this hunt going to be?
+How difficult is this hunt going to be?

 This hunt will be one of the most exciting hunts you will ever participate in.
-The elk are skittish and must be stalked carefully.
-Big Bulls that live on our preserves learn hiding places and tactics that can outsmart even the most experienced hunters.
+We have expert guides that will help in every situation.
+Our monster bull elk are smart.
 You will be surprised at the challenge that lies before you.
-Our guides are the most qualified elk callers and hunters in the country, and will be sure to get you into a shooting position.
+Our guides are some of the most qualified elk callers and hunters in the West, and will be sure to get you into a shooting position.
 Goto our YouTube page to watch videos of the experience our guided hunts can offer. http://www.youtube.com/user/WhitePeaksHunting

 What does a “guaranteed hunt” mean?
 What if I don’t harvest an elk?

 Our guarantee is that you will be presented with an opportunity to harvest an elk.
 Our clients do not pay for their hunt package until they harvest the animal of their choice.
-In a sense; No Kill, No Pay!
+In other words; No Kill, No Pay!
 You will be able to return on a future hunt to harvest your bull elk.

 Where do the elk on White Peaks come from?